Uday Satpathy: Fiction writing

 Satpathy's first book Brutal, a crime thriller, was published in August, 2015 by Westland Books (a Tata Group publishing venture) and Bloody Good Book (a publishing venture of Rashmi Bansal and Niyati Patel).
 Brutal became renowned in the Indian publishing industry because of the unique way through which it was selected for publication.
 Crowd-curation is a concept in publishing where the screening and selection of manuscripts is crowdsourced.
 Brutal was selected for publication based on open reviews, popularity and critical acclaim for its manuscript on Bloody Good Book's website.

 Personal life

-Uday Satpathy is an alumnus of VSSUT, Burla, from where he completed his Bachelors in Electrical Engineering with Honours in 2006.
+Uday Satpathy is an alumnus of VSSUT, Burla, from where he completed his bachelor's degree in Electrical Engineering with Honours in 2006.
 He followed it up with a PGDM in 2010 from Xavier Institute of Management, Bhubaneswar.
 He has worked in Indian IT Companies such as Infosys, Wipro and HCL Technologies, specializing in the Healthcare and Pharmaceutical industry.